PHLAK/Soxy/README.md

 Download Soxy and extract the `soxy` file to your machine.

-Copy the `soxy.config.sample` file to `soxy.config` and edit the following lines for your configuration:
+Copy the provided `config.sample` file to `~/.soxy/config` and edit it for your configuration:

     REMOTE_USER='USER'
     REMOTE_HOST='HOSTNAME'